-A course may be dropped with an e-mail request to the MA/LLM Coordinator till the day of the second class-meeting of the respective course without any charge.
-In case of late registration and/or dropping a course a fee of 5,000 HUF applies.
+A course may be dropped with an e-mail request to Lilla Sugó, the Department Coordinator (sugol[at]ceu.edu) until the end of the day of the second class-meeting of the respective course without any charge.
+In case of late registration and/or dropping a course a fee of 15 EUR applies.

 The latest day for dropping a course or altering registration in any way is the Monday of the last teaching week before the respective mid-term and final term exam period.
 Students who neither take the final exam, nor drop the course or change it to audit will receive an Administrative Fail (AF).

-Certain courses have pre-requisites, as indicated in this Booklet.
+Certain courses have pre-requisites, as indicated in the Information Booklet.
 Pre-requisite courses have to be completed for Grade.
 Where offered, successfully passing a pre-test qualifies as passing the pre-requisite course.
 A successfully completed pre-test does not yield credit, unless stated otherwise.